PIELab/behaviorSim/README.md

 PECSmodeler
 ===========

 A toolkit for agent-based modeling of human systems.
 This framework is designed to be theory-independent, extensible, and very easy to use.

-We are actively searching for collaborators and users of this toolkit.
-If you want to use this toolkit to perform simulations, implement a cognitive theory, or test out add your machine-learning model to our collection please contact me (tylarmurray@mail.usf.edu) and I will be thrilled to help you.
+We are actively searching for collaborators and users of this toolkit!
+If you want to use this toolkit to perform simulations, implement a cognitive/behavioral theory, or test out add your machine-learning model to our collection please contact me (tylarmurray@mail.usf.edu) and I will be thrilled to help you.
 You may also find more information in the [wiki page](https://github.com/7yl4r/PECSmodeler/wiki).

 Basic Setup
 -------------------------